sctlcd/the-green-corner/README.md

 ##### [Edit category page](https://github.com/sctlcd/the-green-corner/blob/master/templates/editcategory.html) <a name="Editcategorypage"></a>

 - Access to this page by clicking on the Edit button of the selected category in the Categories page.
-- A form for editing a category is displayed
+- A form for editing a category is displayed.
 - Edit category and cancel buttons.
-Edit plant button triggers the update of the plant record in the database
+Edit category button triggers the update of the category record in the database.

 ##### [Delete category modal](https://github.com/sctlcd/the-green-corner/blob/master/templates/categories.html) <a name="Deletecategorymodal"></a>

 - Access to this modal by clicking on the Delete button of the selected category in the Categories page.
-- The modal displays a delete confirmation message and two buttons.
-Yes triggers the suppression of the category record in the database.
-No redirects the user to the Categories page.
+- The modal displays a delete confirmation message and two buttons, yes and no. Yes button triggers the suppression of the category record in the database.
+No button redirects the user to the Categories page.

 ##### [No result found page](https://github.com/sctlcd/the-green-corner/blob/master/templates/noresultsfound.html) <a name="Noresultfoundpage"></a>

-- Message letting know the user No result have been found matching with his/her search.
+- Humoristic picture and message letting know the user no result have been found matching with his/her search.
 - Link redirecting to Homepage.

 Back to [top](#TableOfContents)